-Tomas Alexandersson is a Swede whose hobby is the collection of travel guides, postcards and pamphlets from and about life during Soviet rule in the Estonian capital, Tallinn.
-He regularly posts any paraphernalia he gathers on his website, the Tallinn Collector – which has now turned into a virtual travel guide of Tallinn's past.
-It's filled with information on literally anything – from where to eat to what the best clubs are – as long as it existed before 1991.
-In July, Tomas' collection of Estonian tourist information during the USSR will be exhibited in Tallinn (obviously).
+Tomas Alexandersson is a Swede whose hobby is collecting travel guides, postcards, and pamphlets from and about life during Soviet rule in the Estonian capital, Tallinn.
+He regularly posts any paraphernalia he gathers on his website, the Tallinn Collector, which has now turned into a virtual tour guide of Tallinn's past.
+It's filled with information on literally anything—from where to eat to what the best clubs are—as long as it existed before 1991.
+In July, Tomas''s collection of Estonian tourist information during the USSR will be exhibited in Tallinn (obviously).
 I called him up for a chat.

 VICE: How come you're so fascinated with Estonia?

-I'm very careful with references to that because some people in Estonia have misunderstood the blog and thought that I'm pro-Russia, which is completely wrong – particularly if you look at the current situation with Ukraine.
-I'm trying to make it as clear as possible the my only aim is to show how beautiful everything in Tallinn and Estonia used to be during the occupation.
+I'm very careful with references to that because some people in Estonia have misunderstood the blog and think that I'm pro-Russia, which is untrue—particularly if you look at the current situation with Ukraine.
+I'm trying to make it as clear as possible that my only aim is to show how beautiful everything in Tallinn and Estonia used to be during the occupation.

 I avoid posting material with certain symbolic references and statues that are still in Tallinn, such as the Eternal Flame.
 It's located at a graveyard where Russian soldiers are buried, and there are tons of pamphlets from that area that I don't necessarily upload on the blog, because it's still a pretty sensitive subject matter.

 I get it.
 Are people contacting you with guides and pamphlets that they want to add to your collection?

 Yes, a lot of people are.
 People are even getting in touch to say, "Hi, I have a TV from 1969 that you can have."
 I get tons of emails about those kinds of things, which is really sweet.
 But I'm merely interested in pamphlets and postcards.
 Tell me more about Hotel Viru.